dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/plan.md

 This caused large performance regressions for queries that use Include for multiple collections.

 In EF Core 5.0, we are retaining the new default behavior.
-However, EF Core 5.0 will now allow generation of multiple queries for collection Includes where having a single query is causing bad performance..
+However, EF Core 5.0 will now allow generation of multiple queries for collection Includes where having a single query is causing bad performance.

-## Rationalize ToTable, ToQuery, ToView, FromSql, etc.
+## Rationalize ToTable, ToQuery, ToView, FromSql, etc

 Lead developers: @maumar and @smitpatel